Skip to main content

 highlight the matched mock rule in Beeceptor

-Programmatic Insight
+Programmatic insight

 For those who programmatically utilize Beeceptor APIs to configure mock rules, you can find an HTTP header named x-beeceptor-rule-id within the mocked response.
 This header contains the rule ID that was matched to generate the HTTP response, providing you with invaluable insights for debugging and troubleshooting.